ludocode/onramp/docs/virtual-machine.md

 - `fread` and `fwrite` originally had to read or write exactly the number of bytes requested (if possible).
 This was relaxed so they could read or write less.
 - `ftell` was added and its redundant functionality was removed from `fseek`.
 - `ftrunc` was added and the behaviour of `fopen` was simplified, allowing programs to support both truncate and append without needing more VM `fopen` modes.
-- `chmod` was changed to operate on a path rather than a handle
+- `chmod` was changed to operate on a path rather than a handle.

 Most of these changes were made to simplify VMs at the expense of some complexity in the libc and bootstrap.